 - 3. The Joint Implementation Supervisory Committee (JISC) is dedicated to the efficient and cost-effective functioning of the JI Track 2 procedure supervised by the JISC.
 Despite uncertainty with regard to the timing of determinations and verifications, a continued level of project submissions in general is expected, and therefore resource requirements need to be maintained to ensure adequate operation of the JI Track 2 procedure.
 However, to increase efficiency, the JI-MAP continues to include cost sharing of crosscutting activities and support within the secretariat's Sustainable Development Mechanisms (SDM) programme. - 4.
-The JISC expects around 65 submissions under the Track 2 procedure in the 2013-2014 biennium, including project design documents (PDDs), determinations, monitoring reports and verifications.
+The JISC expects around 90 submissions under the Track 2 procedure in the 2013-2014 biennium, including project design documents (PDDs), determinations, monitoring reports and verifications.
 The projection of incoming submissions is the area of greatest uncertainty for the JISC, and thus represents a challenge with respect to planning, budgeting and allocating resources.
 The JISC notes the need to closely monitor the status of submissions and will continue to work with independent entities (IEs) and designated focal points (DFPs) to improve the reliability of the information made available for estimating its project-related workload. - 5.
-Considering the latest developments in the area, the JISC may receive just one new application for accreditation from IEs during the biennium.
-In addition, the JISC expects the same level of accreditation activities to maintain the JI accreditation process in accordance with the JI accreditation procedure, including performance assessments, regular surveillance and reaccreditation of existing AIEs. - 6.
+Considering the latest developments in the area, the JISC is expecting to receive perhaps just one new application for accreditation from IEs during the biennium.
+However, the JISC expects a slight increase in the number of other accreditation activities due to the introduction of performance assessments into the JI accreditation process. - 6.
 Many activities to develop the products detailed in this JI-MAP are of a collaborative and cross-cutting nature.
 This requires maximum flexibility from the secretariat in its deployment of human resources.
 The numbers of staff resources associated with each project and activity are detailed in tables 1, 2, 3 and 4.
 As the biennium progresses, the secretariat may redeploy the SDM human resources as needed to meet shifting shortand medium-term demands across the various activities.